axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 **Note:** Be careful of choosing your attribute names, never overwrite existing standard attributes without good reason!

+#### `shouldComponentUpdate(newValue, oldValue)`

+`shouldComponentUpdate()` is invoked upon `attributeChangedCallback()` or Property `setter()` invocation to determine if rendering is necessary when new props are being received - it returns `true` if re-rendering is desireable, else `false`.

+**Important:** This does only a shallow comparison, if your need deal with more complex data, like objects or arrays either stick to immutable data structures or override this method to implement your own test.

 #### `willRenderCallback(initial)`

 Invoked before the custom element's [flattened DOM](#flattened-dom) will be rendered.